Kitchen Divas

 • Add breadcrumbs.
 My mother always sprinkled breadcrumbs on top.
 I don't, but I'll leave that decision up to you.
 Do not baste after you add the cheese and breadcrumbs.

-• You can broil these potatoes if you wish.
+• Bake for an additional 15-20 minutes or until the top of the potatoes is crisp and golden.
+You can broil these potatoes if you wish.
 Personally, I never felt the need to.

 • Serve and enjoy every bite!